monkeytypegame/monkeytype/THEMES.md

 - [Theme Guidelines](#theme-guidelines)

 ### Forking the Repository
 First you will have to copy the repository also known as forking.
-Go the the [Monkeytype Repo](https://github.com/Miodec/monkeytype/) and then click the "fork" button.
+Go to the [Monkeytype Repo](https://github.com/Miodec/monkeytype/) and then click the "fork" button.

 <img width="1552" alt="Screen Shot 2022-01-12 at 11 51 49 AM" src="https://user-images.githubusercontent.com/83455454/149194972-23343642-7a1f-4c0c-b5f2-36f4b39a2639.png">

 ## Creating Themes
 After you have forked the repository you can now add your theme.
-(If you haven't already forked the repository yet refer to [here](#forking-the-repository))
+(If you haven't already forked the repository yet refer to [here](#forking-the-repository).)
 Create a file in ```./frontend/static/themes/```.
 Call it whatever you want but make sure that it is all lowercase and underscores for spaces.
 It should look something like this:
 ```theme_name.css```.